grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-email.md

 This section is for Grafana OSS only.
 For Grafana Cloud, SMTP configuration is not required.
 {{</admonition>}}

-For Grafana OSS, you enable email notifications by first configuring [SMTP settings][smtp-settings] in the Grafana configuration settings.
+For Grafana OSS, you enable email notifications by first configuring [SMTP settings](https://grafana.com/docs/grafana/next/setup-grafana/configure-grafana/#smtp) in the Grafana configuration settings.

 ### SMTP configuration